ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       //  For Clients, this function is called after a successful
       //  connection to a HTTPS Server, with a single SCTBundle
-      //  constructed from that conneciton's certificate chain and SCTs.
+      //  constructed from that connection's certificate chain and SCTs.
       //  For Servers, this is called after receiving SCT Feedback with
       //  all the bundles sent in the feedback. def insert(SCTBundle[] bundles) {